-What You Cannot Bring on a Cruise (Common Items That Surprise People)
+What You Cannot Bring on a Cruise (And What to Know Before Packing)

 Most cruise vacations are easy to prepare for, but there are a few items travelers sometimes pack without realizing they are not allowed onboard.

 Cruise lines have safety rules that limit certain items in passenger cabins.
-In many cases the restrictions are simply designed to reduce fire risk or avoid situations that could interfere with ship operations.
+In many cases, these restrictions are designed to reduce fire risk or avoid situations that could interfere with ship operations.

-Understanding these rules ahead of time can help travelers avoid delays during the boarding process and prevent items from being held or removed during the boarding process.
+Understanding these rules ahead of time can help you avoid delays during check-in and prevent items from being held during boarding.

 Clothing Steamers and Certain Hair Styling Tools

-One of the items that surprises many first-time cruisers is that clothing steamers are typically not allowed on cruise ships.
+One item that surprises many first-time cruisers is that clothing steamers are typically not allowed.

 Because these devices produce heat and steam, cruise lines often treat them as potential fire hazards.